AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/basic-handling.md

    ![bh-09](assets/bh-09.png)

-* Navegação no teclado
+* Navegação pelo teclado

-   Você pode navegar em um site usando apenas o teclado.
-Isso usa a funcionalidade padrão do navegador da chave **TAB** (ou **OPT+TAB**) para movê-lo entre elementos na página que são *focalizáveis*.
+   Você pode navegar por um site usando apenas o teclado.
+This uses the standard browser functionality of the **TAB** key (or **OPT+TAB**) to move you between elements on the page that are *focusable*.

-   No console **Sites** há a opção adicionada para **Ignorar para o conteúdo** principal.
-Isso fica visível à medida que você *guia* pelas opções de cabeçalho e acelera a navegação, permitindo que você pule os elementos padrão na barra de ferramentas (produto) e leve você diretamente para o conteúdo principal.
+   No console do **Sites** há a opção adicionada para **Ir para o conteúdo principal**.
+This becomes visible as you *tab* through the header options, and speeds your navigation by allowing you to skip the standard elements in the (product) toolbar and taking you directly to the main content.

    ![bh-30](assets/bh-30.png)

-   >[!NOTE]
-   >
-   >O **Skip to main content** está disponível a partir do [AEM 6.5 Service Pack 5](https://helpx.adobe.com/experience-manager/update-releases-roadmap.html) .

 ## Acessar ajuda {#accessing-help}